John Collier (painter)

 The Laboratory (1895) from Robert Browning's classic revenge poem.
 Now in the collection of The Arts of Imagination Foundation.

 John Maler Collier (/ˈkɒliər/; 27 January 1850 – 11 April 1934) was an English painter and writer.
-He painted in the Pre-Raphaelite style, and was one of the most prominent portrait painters of his generation.
+He was one of the most prominent portrait painters of his generation, and also created history paintings that were usually imaginary portraits of one or two figures from literature, myth, or history.
 Both of his marriages were to daughters of Thomas Henry Huxley.
 He was educated at Eton College, and he studied painting in Paris with Jean-Paul Laurens and at the Munich Academy starting in 1875.

 Family

 Collier was from a talented and successful family.
 His grandfather, John Collier, was a Quaker merchant who became a member of parliament.
 His father, Robert (a member of parliament, Attorney General and, for many years, a full-time judge of the Privy Council) was created the first Lord Monkswell.
 Collier was a member of the New Society of Artists as well as the Royal Society of British Artists.
 He had artists' studios in his home at 7 Chelsea Embankment for the use of John and his wife Marion.
 John Collier's elder brother, the second Lord Monkswell, was Under-Secretary of State for War and Chairman of the London County Council.